I had about 30 pounds of pecan halves in the freezer and I was getting ready to learn how to use 2 of them.

 After you incorporate the dry ingredients (flour, baking powder and salt) you have this fluffy blob.

 The shortbread dough will be sticky as you press into the pan.
 Use a little flour on your hands and the dough.
-Try to make a nice edge up the sides of the pan.
+Try to make a nice edge up the sides of the pan as well as making the bottom fairly thin.
+You will need all the room you can muster up for the filling.

 While the shortbread cools you can create magic with this stuff.